-Table 2 presents the results of six models, estimated via ordinary least squares.25 The results generally support the tax planning argument.
+Table 2 presents the results of six models, estimated via ordinary least squares.27 The results generally support the tax planning argument.
 In four of the six models, the presence of a tax treaty between home and host states is associated with a significantly lower probability of investing indirectly.
 This is consistent with tax treaty shopping, in which investors choose an indirect ownership structure in order to access tax treaty coverage when their own home state does not provide them with it.
 As expected, higher withholding tax rates on direct dividend payments are associated with a higher probability of indirect investment, and the same is true for royalties in the Amadeus sample.
 Puzzlingly, withholding taxes on royalties (in the SEC sample) and interest payments (in the Amadeus sample) have the opposite sign.

 I find no evidence of BIT shopping, and if anything the results suggest that indirect investment may be more likely when the investor's home state already has a BIT with the host state.
 However, while the lack of BIT access may not be a driver of indirect investment on average, Hypothesis 4a suggests that the relationship may be moderated by the level of political risk in the host state.
 Firms may be more likely to invest indirectly to gain BIT access when host state political risk is high, as I have argued that BITs provide the greatest returns under these circumstances.
 To test this possibility, I use Hainmueller, Mummolo and Xu (2019)'s binning estimator to estimate the marginal effect of home-host BIT protection on the decision to invest indirectly at different levels of host state political risk.
-The binning estimator divides the sample into three equal-sized bins according to the moderating variable, then estimates marginal effects separately at the median value of each bin; this allows for nonlinearity in the marginal effect of the treatment variable on Y as the moderating variable increases.
+The binning estimator divides the sample into three equal-sized bins according to the moderating variable, then estimates marginal effect of the treatment variable on Y as the moderating variable increases.
 As Figure 4 shows, however, the level of political risk in the host state does not seem to moderate the relationship between BIT protection and the decision to invest indirectly.
 Regardless of the political environment in the host state, selection into indirect investment is associated primarily with tax concerns.

-25For the same models estimated via logistic regression, see Table B.1; for specifications that include a BIT×Tax treaty interaction term, see Table B.4.
+$^{^{27}}$ For the same models estimated via logistic regression, see Table B.6; for specifications that include a BIT×Tax treaty interaction term, see Table B.9.